 • Obtain the signature of the professor who previously taught the course at Austin Community College (ACC) and has agreed to administer and grade the challenge examination.

-• Pay the course challenge fee.
+• Pay the course challenge examination fee.

 • Take the examination at the designated Testing Center.